howard36/Plasma-Vortex.github.io/README.md

 - Make the site mobile friendly
 - Add some cool animations
 - Add a resume
-- Make a math section
-- Add contact info?
 - Add SSL
+- Upload math handouts to math section